lruano23-dot/lruano23-dot/README.md

 This previous summer I've interned with Argonne National Labratory working on automating the process of diamond etching to produce quantum bits.
 Through this internship I learned how to utilize computer vision with python.
-This is where my interest in machine learning started and since I've been open to more oppurtunities to work with machine learning.
+This is where my interest in machine learning started and since I've been open to more opportunities to work with machine learning.

 Specialties: C/C++, Java, Python, Computer Vision